 Alternatively, students may earn a baccalaureate degree by completing the courses in the STEP program and any remaining credits for a total of 126 credit hours.
-These 126 credit hours must include required general education credits, major courses in Business, Nursing (RN to BSN), or Ministry and Christian Thought, and any remaining elective credits.
+These 126 credit hours must include required general education credits, major courses in Business, Humanities or Ministry and Christian Thought, and any remaining elective credits.

 General Education Requirements (or appropriate transfer course) 30

-Written Communications 1 (ENGL 1613) 3
+Biblical Studies 6

-Written Communications 2 (ENGL 1813) 3
+English Written Communications 6

-Old Testament (CHAL 1613) or New Testament Survey (CHAL 1733) 3

-Biblical Perspectives (CHAL 3523) 3

-Humanities or Literature 3
+Humanities and/or Literature 3

-Mathematics or Science 3
+Mathematics and/or Science 3

-Social Science courses 9
+Social or Behavioral Science 9

 Christian Liberal Arts Curriculum (must be taken at OKWU) 3

-Formation of the Christian Learner (CLAC 1713) OR 3

-Introduction to Online Learning (CLAC 1733) 3

 Major Requirements 15

-Microsoft Office Tools (BUSI 1713) 3

 Introduction to Business (BUSI 1943) 3

 Small Business Management (BUSI 2243) 3

 Financial Management for Individuals (BUSI 2643) 3

 Fundamentals of Accounting (BUSI 2743) 3

+Business/Computer elective 3

 General Electives 15

 Grand Total (minimum) 60